mridulgain/projectlog/README.md

 + username : guest
 + password : guest

-Checkout this cool WYSIWYG editor, [NicEdit](http://nicedit.com/ "NicEdit's Homepage") developed by [Brian Kirchoff](http://bkirchoff.com/ "Brian Kirchoff's homepage") that I have used in this project.
+Checkout [NicEdit](http://nicedit.com/ "NicEdit's Homepage"), a cool WYSIWYG editor developed by [Brian Kirchoff](http://bkirchoff.com/ "Brian Kirchoff's homepage") that I have used in this project.